baky0905/personal-website/docs/bookmarks.md

 🔌🔌🔌🔌

 - [API guide from Zapier](https://zapier.com/learn/apis/) - An Introduction to API's.
-Have you ever wondered how Facebook is able to automatically display your Instagram photos? ✔️🌎
+Have you ever wondered how Facebook is able to automatically display your Instagram photos?

+- [Hoppscotch](https://hoppscotch.io/fr/) - Almost everyone knows Postman or Insomnia to test these APIs.
+Hoppscotch is exactly the same, but directly in the browser!

 ## Azure

 🌨️🌨️🌨️🌨️🌨️

 - [Azure Charts](https://azurecharts.com/) - Live interactive visual guide to Azure Cloud's current state. ✔️🌎

-- [Azure Databricks](https://databricks.com/) - Unified Data Analytics Platform - One cloud platform for massive scale data engineering and collaborative data science. ✔️🌎

-- [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) - Automate your builds and deployments with Pipelines so you spend less time with the nuts and bolts and more time being creative. ✔️🌎

 - [Azure Tips and Tricks](https://microsoft.github.io/AzureTipsAndTricks/) - this site is a special collection of over 260+ tips, videos, conference talks that span the entire universe of the Azure platform.
 The tips you'll find here are based on real-world scenarios that I've encountered (along with the community) while using Azure.
 Feel free to jump in and come back weekly for new tips!